Help is a click away.

 • Ended

-The Drafts section shows all listings that you have created but that have not been published.
+The My Offers menu item allows you to track offers placed on your listing.
+The Drafts section shows all listings that have been created but that have not been published.
 Only a homesale.plus Administrator or Project Manager can publish a listing, which creates a sale.
-The Active section shows all of your listings that are currently available to place offers or bids on.
+The Active section shows all of your listings that are currently available to place offers on.
 The Scheduled section displays all of your published listings for which there is an upcoming sale.
 The next three sections are for sales that have ended - those shown in the Successful section have sold while those in the Unsuccessful section have not.

 Account Creation.